Arthur-DL-A/robot-wars/notes.md

     class Robot:
         def act(self, game):
-            return "guard"
+            return "wait"

-This robot would guard for the entire game.
+This robot would wait for the entire game.
 Tactical!

 The `game` variable is a dictionary which holds all of the information you receive for that turn.
 Its contents are described in the below